rajan083/OrleWeb/README.md

   coexisting with customer auth via a shared Flask-Login session (differentiated by an `is_vendor` flag and a prefixed session identity so one `user_loader` can resolve either account type); accounts can be suspended by an admin
+- **Profile & payout details** — vendors can edit their business name/phone (email locked) and maintain bank account or UPI details for payouts; these are informational only (looked up by admins for manual settlement) and are not wired to an automated payout system
 - **Product listing management** — add, edit, delete products, including cover + gallery image uploads with server-side validation (real image decode via Pillow, re-encoded and re-saved under a fresh filename — not just an extension check), per-size stock for sized items,